Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 ### Generate Initial Mapping Rules
 Navigate to the Mapping Rules page associated to your Scan Report.
-This can be either (a) from the Scan Reports page - press the `Rules` button - ; or (b) from any of the Tables, Fields or Values pages - press the `Go to Rules` button near the top of the page.
+This can be either **(a)** from the Scan Reports page - press the `Rules` button; or **(b)** from any of the Tables, Fields or Values pages - press the `Go to Rules` button near the top of the page.
 This page will contain an empty table with the contents `Nothing`.

-But we have Concepts already mapped for some of our Fields and Values, so what is going on?
+Some of the Fields and Values already have associated Concepts based on the Dictionary file and reuse of previously seen mappings.

 Mapping Rules cannot be generated without the Person ID and Date Event being set.
 During the initial upload and processing, these were not set, and so the Mapping Rules associated to the Concepts could not be generated.
-Now that we have set `Person ID` and `Date Event` for each of the tables, we are ready to generate the Mapping Rules associated to those Concepts!
+Now that `Person ID` and `Date Event` are set for each of the tables, the Mapping Rules associated to those Concepts can be generated.

 Press the green `Refresh Rules` button at the top of the page.
 After a few moments, the table will be populated by the Mapping Rules associated to the Concepts already mapped (in this example, there should be 16 Mapping Rules generated).